CASIA-IVA-Lab/UrbanNav/README.md

 ## 📢 News
+- **[01/30/2026]:** A small subset of UrbanNav has been uploaded to [Hugging Face](https://huggingface.co/datasets/Vigar001/UrbanNav) for debugging.
+Feel free to explore!
 - **[12/19/2025]:** UrbanNav dataset is now available!
 Check out our dataset on [Hugging Face](https://huggingface.co/datasets/Vigar001/UrbanNav) for more details.

 ## 👋 Introduction
 **UrbanNav** is a large-scale urban navigation dataset automatically constructed using Qwen2.5-VL based on web data, comprising 47k trajectories and 3M language instructions.  designed for training language-guided embodied urban navigation and enabling fair offline evaluation.
 Our navigation policy trained on UrbanNav achieves state-of-the-art performance both on the benchmark and in real-world deployment.